FeatureProbe/FeatureProbe/docs/docs/reference/sdk-introduction.md

 - FeatureProbe
   - `value` functions: there are bool/string/number/json four types. used to get the value corresponding to the rule in the UI platform, the  type correspond to the type of toggle in UI platform.
   - `detail` functions: there are bool/string/number/json four types. used to get the value corresponding to the rule in the UI platform, and more debug info.
+  - `close` method: Close the FeatureProbe client gracefully to ensure that all metrics information is uploaded.

 - FPDetail
   - `value` : the value corresponding to the rule in the UI platform.